Friday, March 31, 2006

 Best Supporting Actress:

-Rachel Weisz.
+Will Win: Rachel Weisz.
 I have to go with her simply because she has the most buzz and has collected the most awards.
 This is of course, one of the hardest categories to call.
 Many upsets have happened here in the past.
 Remember when Marcia Gay Harden won for Pollack?
 NO ONE saw that coming.
 Many believe votes will be split between her and Michelle Williams for Brokeback Mountain.
 Which of course leaves a surprise nominee available to snag the prize.
 Having said that…

 Should Win: Amy Adams.
 I wasn’t all that impressed with Ms. Weisz in The Constant Gardener.
 She’s the heart of the film yes, but Amy Adams is also the heart of her film Junebug.
 A wickedly fun independent film, Adams plays a naïve, pregnant Southern woman who wants to name her child Junebug!
 Her performance is wonderful because she makes you laugh and shows great vulnerable emotion as well.
 The Academy loves funny supporting ladies.
 Remember Marisa Tomei and Mira Sorvino?
 My vote is for Amy.